Matthix7/Plymouth-Internship-2019/missionRecord/README.md

-Folder where the videos of the missions are gathered, stamped in their names.
+Folder where the image of detected April Tags are gathered, stamped in their names.
-Standard : 1 Mo/min of recording